-The orders, which were agreed by the council after a public consultation exercise, gave powers to council officers to tackle dog fouling and require owners to keep control of their dogs on a lead in certain areas.
+Burnley Council introduced a PSPO (Dog Control) order some years ago to provide Council Officers with powers to tackle dog fouling and require owners to keep control of their dogs on a lead in certain areas.

-For more details download the Public Space Protection Order (Dog Control), below.
+Download the Public Space Protection Order (Dog Control)

 Dogs on leads